ibm-cloud-docs/dl/vpe.md

 {: #vpe-sdk}
 {: api}

-After creating an endpoint gateway for {{site.data.keyword.dl_short}}, you must use the private endpoint's FQDN when setting the service's FQDN during construction of the Direct Link gateway service object.
+After creating an endpoint gateway for {{site.data.keyword.dl_short}}, you must use the private endpoint's FQDN when setting the service's FQDN during construction of the direct link service object.

 ```sh
 private.directlink.cloud.ibm.com